Macdonald polynomials in superspace as eigenfunctions of commuting operators: Macdonald superpolynomials

-Finally, we define $E_{1,N} = \bar {\mathcal O}_1$ and $ E_{2,N} = {\mathcal O}_2 -\sum_{i=1}^N t^{1-i}$ It is easy to see that
+Finally, we define $E_{1,N} = \bar {\mathcal O}_1$ and $ E_{2,N} = {\mathcal O}_2 -\sum_{i=1}^N t^{1-i}$.
+It is easy to see that

-have eigenvalues that do not depend on $N$.
+Thus, the eigenvalues of $E_{1,N}$ and $E_{1,N}$ do not depend on $N$.
 This property explains the substraction of $\sum_{i=1}^N t^{1-i}$ in the definition of $E_{2,N}$: it ensures that the eigenvalue does not depend upon the zeros in $\La^s$.
 This, and the fact that $ { P}_{\Lambda}$ is stable with respect to the number of variables, allows us to define

-We have the following characterization of ${ P}_{\Lambda}$. \begin{proposition} The polynomial ${ P}_{\Lambda}$ is the unique polynomial in $\mathscr R$ such that \begin{enumerate} \item ${ P}_{\Lambda} = m_{\Lambda} + \sum_{\Om \leq \La} v_{\La \Om} \, m_{\Om}$ \\ \item $E_{1} { P}_{\Lambda} = \left(\sum_{i \, : \, \Lambda^\circledast_i \neq \Lambda^*_i} q^{-\Lambda^*_i} t^{i-1}\right) { P}_{\Lambda} \qquad {\rm and} \qquad E_{2} { P}_{\Lambda} = \left(\sum_{i \, : \, \Lambda^\circledast_i = \Lambda^*_i} (q^{\Lambda^*_i}-1) t^{1-i}\right) { P}_{\Lambda}$ \end{enumerate} \end{proposition} \begin{proof} From Proposition \ref{propuni} and \eqref{vape}, the superpolynomial ${ P}_{\Lambda}$ satisfies the two properties.
+We have the following characterization of ${ P}_{\Lambda}$. \begin{proposition} The polynomial ${ P}_{\Lambda}$ is the unique polynomial in $\mathscr R$ such that \begin{enumerate} \item ${ P}_{\Lambda} = m_{\Lambda} + \sum_{\Om <\La} v_{\La \Om} \, m_{\Om}$ \\ \item $\displaystyle E_{1} { P}_{\Lambda} = \Big(\! \sum_{\substack{i \\ \Lambda^\circledast_i \neq \Lambda^*_i}} q^{-\Lambda^*_i} t^{i-1}\Big) { P}_{\Lambda} \quad {\rm and} \quad E_{2} { P}_{\Lambda} = \Big(\!\sum_{\substack{i \\ \Lambda^\circledast_i = \Lambda^*_i}} (q^{\Lambda^*_i}-1) t^{1-i}\Big) { P}_{\Lambda}$. \end{enumerate} \end{proposition} \begin{proof} From Proposition \ref{propuni} and \eqref{vape}, the superpolynomial ${ P}_{\Lambda}$ satisfies the two properties.
 Since $E_1$ and $E_2$ have together distinct eigenvalues, the two properties characterize ${ P}_\Lambda$. \end{proof}